oconnor663/bao/docs/spec.md

 Another scenario that might lead to malleability is that a decoder might not verify all parent nodes.
-For example, if the decoder sees that an encoding is 8 chunks long, and it can buffer all 8 chunks and hash them in parallel, it might chose to ignore the parent nodes and just reconstruct the root hash from those 8 chunks.
-The reference decoder doesn't do this, in part because it would hide encoder bugs that lead to incorrect parent nodes.
-But if the decoder is careful not to emit any chunk bytes to the caller until all of them have been verified, it can technically skip some parent nodes like this without violating the security requirements.
+For example, if the decoder sees that an encoding is 8 chunks long, and it has buffer space for all 8 chunks, it might skip over the encoded parent nodes and just reconstruct the whole tree from its chunks.
+The reference decoder doesn't do this, in part because it could hide encoder bugs that lead to incorrect parent nodes.
+But if an implementation is careful not to emit any chunk bytes to the caller until all of them have been verified against the root hash, it can skip reading parent nodes like this without violating the security requirements.
 In this case, those parent nodes would be malleable.

 As discussed above, a "sloppy" decoder might also ignore some mutations in the